Application for License Clinical Social Worker

 Laws and Rules – You must send the laws and rules from the jurisdiction in which you are licensed, which were in effect at the time you were initially licensed in that jurisdiction.
 The laws and rules must include the requirements for obtaining and maintaining a license in that jurisdiction.
 You can send this or request the licensing board to send it.
 The Board will not accept a website link to a state board's website.
 The Laws and Rules must be a printed copy or an emailed PDF file.

-All reciprocity applications, including those from Minnesota, are reviewed by looking at the licensure requirements in the other state (NDCC 43-41-07).
-For those applying by reciprocity from Minnesota, the law allows the Board to grant a license by reciprocity based in part on your qualifications and work experience.
+It is highly recommended that you also submit these documents right away as many states do not meet the Board's requirements.
+All reciprocity applications are reviewed by looking at the licensure requirements in the other state (NDCC 43-41-07).
+The laws must have similar licensure requirements for typical reciprocity licensure.
+Unfortunately, the laws are not always similar to the licensure requirements for ND and do not always qualify for typical licensure by reciprocity.
+But ND law does allow the Board to grant a license by reciprocity based in part on your qualifications and work experience.
 For the Board to explore that option, it asks that you also submit additional information including the following:

 - A letter explaining your past or present work experience in social work.
 Explain how many hours you earned in clinical supervision and how many hours do you have doing clinical social work.
 Make sure to be specific about the amount and type of diagnosing you have done.
-Diagnosing is a critical part of the LICSW practice.
-The letter may include an explanation about clinical supervision completed for the MN Board.
-Please submit a copy of your supervision plan with the MN Board, if possible.
+Diagnosing is a critical part of the LCSW practice.
+The letter may include an explanation about clinical supervision completed for the other state board.
+Please submit a copy of your supervision plan with other state board(s), if possible.

 - A letter from a past or present supervisor verifying completion of supervision or past work experience.
 The letter should include how long you were supervised and at which job or position.
 Please have the supervisor include a current copy of their license.